MAAV-Software/ros-tutorial/README.md

 ## ROS Tutorial Steps
-1. Clone (or download) this repository to your computer
+**NOTE:** If you are using **vcxsrv** as mentioned in **GUIs in Docker** above, **XLaunch** needs to be running and **docker-compose.yml** needs to have the DISPLAY variable set with your IP Address before running the Docker container.
+If XLaunch is not running, find **config.xlaunch** that you saved and run it.

-2. In your docker terminal, navigate to the local repository folder
+1. In your docker terminal, navigate to the local repository folder
     - `cd /PATH/TO/REPO`
-3. Create a docker image called "ros-demo"
+2. Create a docker image called **ros-demo**
     - `docker build -t ros-demo .`
-4. Run a container using the ros-demo
+3. Run a container using the ros-demo image
     - `docker-compose run --rm ros-demo`
-5. Navigate to the tutorial folder inside your running docker container
+4. Navigate to the tutorial folder inside your running docker container
     - `cd /tutorial`
-6. Set source
+5. Set source
     - `source /opt/ros/melodic/setup.sh`
-7. Run roscore as a background task so you don't need a new terminal
-    - `roscore &`

 Do all the work inside your **tutorial** folder.
 This is the only folder linked to your host computer.
 Complete the following [ROS tutorials](https://wiki.ros.org/ROS/Tutorials).

+**TIP:** To start processes in the background (for when the tutorial suggests opening a new terminal) append `&` to the end of the command.
+E.g. `roscore &` will run roscore in the background so you can use the same terminal to run `rosrun turtlesim turtlesim_node`.

 1. [Installing and Configuring your ROS Environment](https://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
     - Skip **1.
 Install ROS** and **2.
 Managing Your Environment** as these have already been taken care of in the docker container.
     - For **3.
 Create a ROS Workspace**, follow the instructions for **catkin** as we are using ROS Melodic which is newer than ROS Groovy.
     - As mentioned previously, all your work should be done inside the **tutorial** folder.
 In **3.
 Create a ROS Workspace**, create the catkin workspace inside the tutorial folder rather than the home directory.
         - `mkdir -p catkin_ws/src` instead of `mkdir -p ~/catkin_ws/src`
 2. [Navigating the ROS Filesystem](https://wiki.ros.org/ROS/Tutorials/NavigatingTheFilesystem)
-    - We are using ROS Melodic Morenia so you should run `sudo apt-get install ros-melodic-ros-tutorials` to install the required packages.
+    - The ROS tutorial files have already been installed through the **Dockerfile**.
     - Review
         - rospack = ros + pack(age)
         - roscd = ros + cd